LeeKwanChak/JobLog/README.md

 * **Application Management**: Easily Create, Read, Update, and Delete job application records.

-* **AI-Powered Autofill**: Integration with Selenium web scraping and Google Gemini API to automatically add applications by simply pasting a link
+* **AI-Powered Autofill**: Integrates Jsoup/Selenium with the Google Gemini API to automatically create application records from a pasted job posting URL.
+Extracts and stores key job details such as title, requirements, location, and salary.

 * **Secure User Authentication**: Support user registration and login system with secure JWT-based authentication.